DanMixerBR/CopynDown/README.md

 **INSTRUCTIONS:**

-1. Download the latest version here on GitHub;
+1. Download the latest version here on GitHub.

-2. Unzip the **.7z** file to any location on your computer;
+2. Unzip the **.zip** file to any location on your computer.

 3. Run the desired script.
-Example: **YT Video Downloader.bat**;
+Example: **YT Video Downloader.bat**.

 4. Enter the link of the video you want to download and press **Enter**.
-The video will be automatically downloaded in the best quality available.
+The video will automatically download in the best available quality.

 ![Screenshot_29](https://github.com/user-attachments/assets/08708010-a19c-466c-96eb-7f7cd61ade09)

-5. Downloads are available in the same folder as the script.
-Example: "**videos**" folder for YouTube downloads and "**reels**" folder for Instagram downloads.
+5. Downloaded videos are saved in the "**videos**" folder and audio files are saved in the **"audios**" folder.

 ![image](https://github.com/user-attachments/assets/0cc51162-455a-4894-8398-26cbb5492b95)

-If you have any questions, visit our Discord: https://discord.gg/579dn6xk